SaaShup/netbox-docker-agent/README.md

 You can disable docker exec command by setting DISABLE_EXEC to any value.

-You can disable SSL checking by setting ENABLE_SSL_CHECK=false.
+You can disable SSL checking by setting DISABLE_SSL_CHECK to any value.

 ## Clean
 ```